gupta5080/http_jobs_api/README.md

 ### `POST /job`
 - Body: Raw string
-- Adds a job to the queue
+- Adds a job with a auto increment id to the the database

 ### `GET /job?amount=&checkpoint=`
-- `amount`: Max number of jobs to fetch (default: 10)
+- `amount`: Max number of jobs to fetch (default: all jobs)
-- `checkpoint`: Optional job ID after which to fetch jobs
+- `checkpoint`: Optional job ID after which to fetch jobs (default: all jobs)
-- Returns a list of jobs with `jobId` and payload
+- Returns a dictionary containing a list of job records.
+Each record includes the job ID and job.

 ---